GregoireMialon/academic-kickstart/content/publication/tkn/index.md

 publication: "preprint arXiv:2006.12065"
 publication_short: ""

-abstract: "We introduce a kernel for sets of features based on an optimal transport distance, along with an explicit embedding function.
-Our approach addresses the problem of feature aggregation, or pooling, for sets that exhibit long-range dependencies between their members.
-More precisely, our embedding aggregates the features of a given set according to the transport plan between the set and a reference shared across the data set.
-Unlike traditional hand-crafted kernels, our embedding can be optimized for a specific task or data set.
-It also has a natural connection to attention mechanisms in neural networks, which are commonly used to deal with sets, yet requires less data.
-Our embedding is particularly suited for biological sequence classification tasks and shows promising results for natural language sequences.
-We provide an implementation of our embedding that can be used alone or as a module in larger learning models.
+abstract: "We address the problem of learning on large sets of features, motivated by the need of performing pooling operations in long biological sequences of varying sizes, with long-range dependencies, and possibly few labeled data.
+To address this challenging task, we introduce a parametrized embedding that aggregates the features from a given set according to the optimal transport plan between the set and a trainable reference.
+Our approach scales to large datasets and allows end-to-end training of the reference, while also providing a simple unsupervised learning mechanism with small computational cost.
+Our aggregation technique admits two useful interpretations: it may be seen as a mechanism related to attention layers in neural networks, yet that requires less data, or it may be seen as a scalable surrogate of a classical optimal transport-based kernel.
+We experimentally demonstrate the effectiveness of our approach on biological sequences, achieving state-of-the-art results for protein fold recognition and detection of chromatin profiles tasks, and, as a proof of concept, we show promising results for processing natural language sequences.
+We provide an open-source implementation of our embedding that can be used alone or as a module in larger learning models.
 Our code is freely available at https://github.com/claying/OTK."

 # Summary.
 An optional shortened abstract.
 summary: ""